circlefin/solana-cctp-contracts/README.md

 3. Install the latest Rust stable from <https://rustup.rs/>.
 If you already have Rust, run `rustup update` to get the latest version.
 4. Install the latest Anchor framework from <https://www.anchor-lang.com/docs/installation>.
 If you already have Anchor, run `avm update` to get the latest version.

 Rustfmt is used to format the code.
-It requires `nightly` features to be activated:

-5. Install `nightly` rust toolchain. <https://rust-lang.github.io/rustup/installation/index.html#installing-nightly>
-6. Execute `git config core.hooksPath .githooks` to activate pre-commit hooks.
+5. Execute `git config core.hooksPath .githooks` to activate pre-commit hooks.

 #### [Optional] Vscode setup

 1. Install `rust-analyzer` extension
-2. If formatting doesn't work, make sure that `rust-analyzer.rustfmt.extraArgs` is set to `+nightly`

 ### Build